 Macerator Control-Controls operation of the macerator waste system.
 Your Formula boat may be equipped with a macerator system that allows the discharging of waste water directly overboard through a seacock.
-The macerator control is located in the head compartment.
-The macerator overboard Y-valve must be opened to allow activation of the macerator pump switch.
+The macerator control is located in the head compartment (Figure 4-31).
+The macerator overboard Y-valve must be opened to allow discharge of the waste, but the switch operates independently of the Y-valve's position.
 For additional operating information, refer to the macerator operator's manual.

 Overboard discharge of waste water should only be used in approved areas.
 It is your responsibility to comply with local regulations regarding the discharge of waste.
-You could be fined if your boat has an operable overboard discharge system in a non-approved area.
+You could be fined if your boat has an operable overboard discharge system.
 Removing the handle of the seacock while in a closed position, or disabling the system by other means may be required to avoid a fine.

-Macerator Control Panel Figure 4-32
+Macerator Control Figure 4-32